Please note: all of these Make Ahead Breakfast Burritos photos were taken with my iphone while on vacation.

 The answer is ABSOLUTELY!
 Every chance I get.
 Cooking while on vacation, versus going out to eat, can save an obscene amount of money.
 Even if the four of us were to go through a fast food drive through nowadays it can easily top $20.
 For a fraction of that price I can feed us a much better meal.
 On this last vacation we did end up going out to eat three times, which was for supper each night.
 One of those times was worth it, and that was to Lambert’s in Foley, Alabama.
 The other two times – not so much.

-But I still wanted to take a break myself, so I planned meals that would let me do that, like these breakfast burritos.
+But I still wanted to take a break myself, so I planned meals that would let me do that, like these make ahead breakfast burritos.
 I make these a lot on the weekend for us to have on busy school mornings.
 The very first morning at the beach, I got up before the sunrise to make these.
-We had enough to eat that day and leftovers were wrapped in foil and placed in the fridge.
+We had enough breakfast burritos to eat that day and leftovers were wrapped in foil and placed in the fridge.
 On subsequent mornings, all I had to do was turn the oven on and toss a few burritos in.
 My husband also wrapped a few in a paper towel and microwaved them for snacks when the mood struck 🙂

 I really enjoyed getting up early, though, especially when I could go out on the balcony and watch the sunrise.
 On our second day there, I was talking about how amazing the sun rising over the ocean was and told my family that I was going to watch it the next morning and if any of them wanted to watch it with me, I’d wake them up to see it and then they could go back to bed.
 I was pretty surprised but thrilled when all three of them immediately said they’d like to do that with me.
 I’ve got photos of that wonderful experience at the bottom of this post so be sure you check them out, and maybe start the tradition of catching the world’s best light show with your family a few times a year!

-Now how about making some burritos today and have an easy go of breakfast the rest of the week?
+Now how about making some breakfast burritos today and have an easy go of breakfast the rest of the week?

 To start with, you’ll need: 10 – 12 large flour tortillas, 1 pound of breakfast sausage, a dozen eggs, and about a cup of cheese.